 This was the first ever colour episode of the innocent 70s animation set in the Welsh countryside, Ivor The Engine.
 It was filmed using stop motion techniques, animated using cardboard cut-outs painted with watercolours - those were the days!

 The series was originally made by Smallfilms for Associated Rediffusion in 1958, but was remade in colour for the BBC in 1975.
 The 30 original black and white episodes were 10 minutes long, but the 40 colour episodes were just 5 minutes long and ran between 1975 and 1977.

-Who'd ever of thought that Mike Batt who produced the them tune would also produce music for Katie Melua!
+Who'd ever of thought that Mike Batt who produced the theme tune would also produce music for Katie Melua!

 Bet you can't remember all their names, though - Great Uncle Bulgaria, Tobermory, Madame Cholet, Miss Adelaide, Tomsk, Bungo, Orinoco, Wellington, Alderney and Shansi.

 So what exactly are they?
 Well, they're pointy-nosed, furry creatures that lived in burrows, where they help the environment by collecting and recycling rubbish in useful and ingenious ways.
 Yes, the recycling message was even in use in the filthy 70s!

 Altogether now, "Underground, overground, wombling free, the Wombles of Wimbledon Common Are We..."